Steps to Effective Project Cost Management

 Establish a resource planning plan

-In this document, estimate the objectives to be reached, and how to achieve them:
+In this document, estimate the objectives to be achieved, and how to achieve them:

 Use a dedicated tool